NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 ### 6.1 Theory
 We've implemented all the critical features of the extension so far:
 * The ability to change the width and height of a light panel
-* The ability to change the intensity of a a light panel.
+* The ability to change the intensity of a light panel.

 In many 3D Graphics Engines, there is often a shortcut to scale all dimensions of an object at once.
 Let's add a few small rectangles at the corners of our light panel to allow users to scale width and height at the same time.